 \section{Abstract}

-Multilayer networks have been used to model and investigate the dynamical behavior of a variety of systems.
-On one hand, this approach offers a more realistic and rich modeling option than single-layer networks.
-On the other hand, it leads to an intrinsic difficulty in analyzing the system.
-Here, we introduce an approach to investigate the dynamics of Kuramoto oscillators on multilayer networks by considering the join of matrices, which represent the intra-layer and inter-layer connections.
-This approach provides a ``reduced" representation of the original, multilayered system, where both systems have an equivalent dynamics.
-Then, we can find solutions for the reduced system and broadcast them to the multilayer network.
-Moreover, using the same idea we can investigate the stability of these states, where we can obtain information on the Jacobian of the multilayer system by analyzing the reduced one.
-This approach is general for arbitrary connection scheme between nodes within the same layer.
-Finally, our work opens the possibility of studying the dynamics of multilayer networks using a simpler representation, then leading to a better understanding of dynamical behavior of these systems.
+Networked systems have been used to model and investigate the dynamical behavior of a variety of systems.
+For these systems, different levels of complexity can be considered in the modeling procedure.
+On one hand, this can offer a more realistic and rich modeling option.
+On the other hand, it can lead to intrinsic difficulty in analyzing the system.
+Here, we present an approach to investigate the dynamics of Kuramoto oscillators on networks with different levels of connections: a network of networks.
+To do so, we utilize a construction in network theory known as the join of networks, which represents ``intra-area" and ``inter-area" connections.
+This approach provides a reduced representation of the original, multi-level system, where both systems have equivalent dynamics.
+Then, we can find solutions for the reduced system and broadcast them to the original network of networks.
+Moreover, using the same idea we can investigate the stability of these states, where we can obtain information on the Jacobian of the multi-level system by analyzing the reduced one.
+This approach is general for arbitrary connection schemes between nodes within the same area.
+Finally, our work opens the possibility of studying the dynamics of networked systems using a simpler representation, thus leading to a better understanding of the dynamical behavior of these systems.